 The Hawks have been hinting that they “really like” Luka Doncic.
 Is it possible that they made the statement specifically to entice the Mavericks to trade up to the 3rd spot?
 Sure.
 Are the Mavs likely to bite?
 I’m guessing not, so I predict the Hawks take Jaren Jackson instead.

 Based on my commentary, I was half-right.
-Apparently, the Mavs took the Hawks’ statements seriously and traded up to take the European star.
-The following table shows a comparison with former international star Toni Kukoc.
+Apparently, the Mavs took the Hawks’ statements seriously and traded up to take the international prodigy.
+As shown by the following table, Doncic put up numbers in the Euroleague last year that compare favorably to the career NBA stats put up by fellow European Toni Kukoc.

 |Luka Doncic||Euroleague (2017-18)||14.5||5.2||4.6||0.4||1.1|